 In Illinois, burglary is a felony offense.
-A conviction means you will likely face a long prison sentence along with the associated repercussions that come with being a felon.
-Because of the nature of burglary charges, it’s also very likely that you’re facing more than one criminal charge based on where and how the alleged crime happened.
+A conviction means you will likely face a long prison sentence and the associated repercussions of being a felon.
+Because of the nature of burglary charges, you’re also very likely facing more than one criminal charge based on where and how the alleged crime happened.

 The Skokie Burglary Defense Attorney Who Knows How to Safeguard Your Freedom

 There are many different types of burglary, based on what actions were taken, where they happened, and who the alleged victim is.